How to Interpret Biblical Prophecy

 A. Historicist or the Historical Protestant Interpretation

 We believe God reveals himself to man in a series of Progressive Revelations.
-These revelations have been made though
+These revelations have been made through

 His work: Ps.
 19:1, Rom 1:18-23